 Point and Shoot:

-Now, if you think you are up for a little bit more of a challenge, or you think that you want a better quality photo than what the point and shoot camera has to offer, look no further.
-These cameras allow you to not only be able to change the way your image is once taken, they will also afford you a much nice photo quality.
-These cameras also have he ability to just set the camera to auto and let her go, but they also will allow you to change certain aspects of the settings to alter the look of the photo.
+Now, if you think you are up for a little bit more of a challenge, or you think that you want a better quality photo than what the point-and-shoot camera has to offer, look no further.
+These cameras allow you to not only be able to change the way your image is once taken, but they will also afford you a much nice photo quality.
+These cameras also have the ability to just set the camera to auto and let her go, but they also will allow you to change certain aspects of the settings to alter the look of the photo.
 They allow your brain to do more work rather than the camera’s brain doing the work for you.
 I highly recommend that whenever possible, holding these cameras in your hands before purchasing.
 All cameras feel different on your hands and have the buttons to change setting in different places.
-You want to make sure you will be comfortable using it before you buy.
+You want to make sure you will be comfortable using it before you buy it.
 Also, looking for a camera of this magnitude will most likely afford you a rechargeable battery rather than the kind you have replace (such as in the point and shoot cameras above).
-While the benefits of these cameras include having more functions and capabilities, they also have some draw backs.
+While the benefits of these cameras include having more functions and capabilities, they also have some drawbacks.
 If and when you decide to move on to a higher camera, you will notice some key differences.
-These cameras have what are called “cropped sensors” which just means that not all of what you see in the viewfinder will show up on the picture itself.
+The camera has what is called “cropped sensors” which just means that not all of what you see in the viewfinder will show up on the picture itself.
 The edges will be cropped off.
 And lastly, the controls that help change your photo and make it your own, will usually not be as accessible as some of the better cameras.
 And it should go without saying that the better the camera, the higher quality the image when printing.
-Here are just some of the entry level DSLR cameras to include reviews.
+Here are just some of the entry-level DSLR cameras to include reviews.
 Another brand not listed here that you may want to consider is Sony.